New kings of the road: Big motorbike makers rev up in Southeast Asia

 In Indonesia, the region’s largest motorcycle market, bikes with similarly bigger capacities comprised 13 percent of total sales in 2013, up from 11 percent in 2012.

-“We also see that not only bigger and heavier bikes will have a better volume, but also cross-touring motorcycles like BMW (BMWG.DE) and Triumph will have a better opportunity here,” said Tony Tardjo, head of consumer lending of Indonesia’s Bank CIMB Niaga (BNGA.JK).
+“We also see that not only bigger and heavier bikes will have a better volume, but also cross-touring motorcycles like BMW and Triumph will have a better opportunity here,” said Tony Tardjo, head of consumer lending of Indonesia’s Bank CIMB Niaga.

 “This kind of motorcycle offers the ability for on and off-road, which is suitable for Indonesian road infrastructure,” he said.